 K-Beauty Experts STYLE STORY pinpoint what beginners need to know about the K-Beauty Routine.

-What is the Korean Beauty Routine?
 More than a set of products or steps that needs to be followed, the Korean Beauty Routine is really a philosophy that involves caring for the skin by hydrating and nourishing it.
 The various steps in the Korean Beauty Routine are really just designed to do that – moisturise properly and treat various skin issues.

-Do I really have to do 10-14 steps?
-Of course not!
 Everyone is different and so is every skin.
 Although some K-Beauty addicts love applying 14 layers of skincare, it’s not realistic for some people every day.
 The best thing about the K-Beauty Routine is that you can tailor it to suit your skin and your needs.

-Why the focus on hydration?
 Keeping skin well-nourished and moisturised makes it softer, plumper and more radiant.
 For ageing skin, proper hydration can take years off your face as it improves the look of fine lines, wrinkles and eye bags.

 What are the “steps” of the K-Beauty Routine?
 A typical routine varies, but often includes the following steps: